Gen-AI-In-Software-Development/List-Of-Units/Unit00-Overview/README.md

 # Unit00-Overview
-## Investigating Generative AI in Software Development
+## Learning Generative AI in Software Development

 Description: Generative AI has the potential to significantly enhance developer productivity.
 This course delves into how Microsoft Copilot can be used for various tasks, including code generation, chat assistance, refactoring, unit testing, data file manipulation, and documentation.